Simple Query¶

 Functions¶

-Click the fx icon to add function calculations to the query for Metrics and other data sources.
+Click the fx icon to add function calculations for Metrics and other data sources for this query.

 Rollup Function¶

-Slice the data into specified time intervals and calculate the data for each interval.
+Slices data into specified time intervals and calculates and returns data for each interval.

 Note

-- In time series charts, after selecting this function and the aggregation method, you can go to Advanced Configuration to select the time interval;
+- In time series charts, after selecting this function and the aggregation method, go to Advanced Configuration to select the time interval;

 - In non-time series charts, after selecting this function, you can choose aggregation methods including

-- The Rollup function does not support adding multiple functions.
+- The Rollup function does not support adding multiple.

 For more details, refer to Rollup Function.